 Advice and support is available

 If any of these issues have touched you, then Andy and his team of experienced family lawyers across Newark, Southwell and Mansfield are available to discuss your personal circumstances in confidence.
-He is also a Resolution Accredited Family Law Specialist and has significant experience in mediation for separating couples.
+He is also a Resolution Accredited Family Law Specialist.

 Tallents Solicitors also run a free family law clinic at their Southwell office on Tuesday evenings from 5pm–7pm.
 No appointment is necessary in order to see a solicitor.